 Staffing in Key Stage 1

 The children in Years 1 and 2 are organised in three classes.
-These classes will be taught by Mrs Claire Rigden (Reception and Year 1 combined), Mrs Haynes (Year 1 and Year 2 combined), and Mrs Davina Abbott and Mrs Lucie Rowntree (Year 2).
+These classes will be taught by Mr Antonino Gargiulo (Year 2), Mrs Davina Abbott and Mrs Lucie Rowntree (Year 2) and Miss Jarvis (Year 1).
 The teachers will be supported a team of teaching assistants who have a wealth of experience working with Key Stage 1 children and who will work flexibly across all three Key Stage 1 classes to support Year 1 and Year 2 pupils.

-Mrs Rowntree will be teaching in KS1 to enable the class teachers to take statutory non-contact PPA (Planning, Preparation and Assessment) time.
+Mrs Rowntree and Mrs Lockwood will be teaching in KS1 to enable the class teachers to take statutory non-contact PPA (Planning, Preparation and Assessment) time.

 Our Teaching and Learning

 As a school, we take a thematic approach to planning for the new curriculum.
-Each term will have a theme, with a ‘hook’ in at the beginning to engage and excite the children and a celebration event at the end, which parents will often be invited to share in.
-Wherever possible, activities and tasks in individual curriculum areas will link to the half termly theme, helping the children to build cross-curricular links between different areas of knowledge.
+Each term will have a theme to engage and excite the children and sometimes we will have a celebration event at the end, which parents will often be invited to share in.
+Wherever possible, activities and tasks in individual curriculum areas will link to the termly theme, helping the children to build cross-curricular links between different areas of knowledge.

 The children in all classes will be taught using a range of methods, sometimes in groups and sometimes as a whole class.
 There will also be occasions when they are pulled together as a whole year group for certain activities.
 Staffing will be deployed creatively and flexibly to ensure effective delivery of all aspects of the curriculum.